mariaidavi/DS_Nano_Final_Project/README.md

 ## Contents

 - `dog_app.ipynb`: Jupyter Notebook containing the step-by-step process of building the dog breed classifier.
 It includes data preprocessing, model training, and evaluation.
+All you need to do is run each cell code in order.
 - `README.md`: Readme file providing an overview of the repository and its contents.
 - `Blog.md`: Markdown file containing a blog entry about the dog breed classifier.
+- `extract_bottleneck_features.py`: python script is for transfering learning, i.e pre-trained models, typically trained on large datasets, are utilized as a starting point for solving new tasks or working with smaller datasets.
+The syntax is included in `dog_app.ipynb`.
+- `extract_bottleneck_features.py`

 ## Requirements

-To run the Jupyter Notebook and use the dog breed classifier, the following dependencies are required:

-- Python 3
-- Jupyter Notebook
-- Keras with TensorFlow backend
-- OpenCV
+Check the [requirements](requirements.txt) for more information.

 ## Blog Entry